AROUND 20 protestors held a demonstration this week against proposed dual-language English and Irish signs at Belfast’s Grand Central Station.

 Numerous social media accounts had urged residents living in the nearby Sandy Row to "make their voices heard" and respond to "stop Sinn Féin Infrastructure Minister Liz Kimmins on her solo run to force through Irish language" at the station.

-Despite complaints from some unionist politicians over the decision to erect Irish language signage, none attended the protest.
+Despite angry words from a number of unionist politicians over the decision to erect Irish language signage at the station, not a single political rep attended the demo.

-The TUV’s sole MLA in the Assembly Timothy Gaston has called for a cross-community vote at Stormont in an attempt to scupper the decision.
+Absent was the TUV’s sole MLA in the Assembly, Timothy Gaston, who's demanding a cross-community vote at Stormont in an attempt to scupper the new dual-language signage.

-DUP leader Gavin Robinson previously said that money could have been used to support struggling businesses in nearby Sandy Row, which he said have been "devastated" by the station’s impact on the community.
+Also notable by his absence was DUP leader Gavin Robinson, who says the 150k earmarked for the new signage should be used to support struggling businesses in Sandy Row, which he said have been "devastated" by the station’s impact on the community.

-Earlier this month Translink said work on proposed Irish language signage has stopped “pending potential legal action”.
+Earlier this month Translink said work on proposed Irish language signage has stopped “pending potential legal action”, thought to be a reference to an attempt by the loyalist activist Jamie Bryson to seek a judicial review of the Infrastructure Minister's decision.